 NOTE: Common course transfer assumes that the grade achieved in the course meets an institution’s minimum grade requirement for transfer.
 For example, many institutions will not transfer a D grade, even if the course is designated as a common course.

-HCC will award up to 24 semester credit hours of credit by exam with passing scores from the following nationally acceptable exams:
+HCC will award credit hours of credit by exam with passing scores from the following nationally acceptable exams:

-Official test score reports must be sent by the test publisher to:
+Official test score reports/transcripts must be sent by the test publisher to:

 Office of Student Records